arman1211/arman1211/README.md

     <p>
      Hi, I'm <b>Mohammad Sharfuddin</b>, a passionate Computer Engineer & Software Developer from Bangladesh.
 I thrive on solving complex problems and leveraging technology to create meaningful solutions that make an impact on people's lives.<br><br>

-  🔬 I'm currently pursuing my Master's Degree, further expanding my knowledge and expertise in computer science and software development.<br>
+  🔬 I'm currently pursuing my Master's Degree<br>
-  🎓 I hold a Bachelor's degree in Computer Science and Engineering from <b>University of Chittagong</b>, where I developed a deep understanding of software architecture, algorithms, and system design.<br>
+  🎓 I hold a Bachelor's degree in Computer Science and Engineering from <b>University of Chittagong</b><br>
-  🎓 I also completed my Higher Secondary Certificate (HSC) from <b>Hathazari College</b>, and my Secondary School Certificate (SSC) from <b>Katirhat High School</b>.<br><br>
+  🎓 I also completed my Higher Secondary Certificate (HSC) from <b>Hathazari College</b><br> 🎓 And my Secondary School Certificate (SSC) from <b>Katirhat High School</b>.<br>

   💻 I have a strong passion for coding and learning new technologies.
-With expertise in Python, Django, ReactJS, and data structures, I constantly push myself to learn and grow as a developer.<br>
+With expertise in Python, Django, ReactJS, and data structures.<br>
   🌟 My vision is to develop innovative software that bridges the gap between people and technology, creating efficient and user-friendly applications that can drive positive change.<br>
   📚 Currently, I am focusing on building full-stack applications using Django and React, and continually expanding my knowledge in web development.<br><br>